inmation/inmation-api-docs/webapi/authentication.md

 ## Authorization

 The endpoints in the 'V2' namespace of the Web API can consume access token for authorization.
 In the request the 'Authorization' HTTP header has to be provided.
-The value of this header field must be set to 'Bearer <access_token>'.
+The value of this header must be set to 'Bearer <access_token>'.